 Because the coal fields and the oil/gas fields in Virginia are concentrated in the southwestern part of the state, the Virginia Department of Mines, Mineral and Energy used to maintain multiple offices in the region.
 Offices in Keen Mountain (Buchanan County) and Abingdon (Washington County) were consolidated with the offices in Lebanon (Russell County) in 2009.
 Separate offices still remain at Big Stone Gap (in Wise County).

 The Southwest Virginia economy is still vulnerable to "bust" as well as "boom."
 Some mines are still operating, however.
 Mine owners are concerned that there will be too few trained miners if demand increases, because the children of retired miners moved away or chose other lines of work and need formal training in coal mining.

 For the long term, the Department of Energy predicts that increased demand for coal will be met by other regions.
 Even if a "clean coal" process could be developed for using coal to meet increased demand for electricity, Virginia's coal fields are not likely to see a major jump in production.
-Instead, look for increased mining in the Powder River Basin of Wyoming, or in the Indiana/Illinois/Western Kentucky coal fields).4
+Demand for coal will be met by increased mining in the Powder River Basin of Wyoming, or in the Indiana/Illinois/Western Kentucky coal fields.5

 most coal mined commercially in Virginia comes from Buchanan, Wise, and Dickinson counties

 Source: Virginia Center for Coal and Energy Research, Virginia Energy Patterns and Trends

 predicted growth in coal output to year 2030, showing how production from Appalachian fields is predicted to decline